ulfschneider/afova/README.md

 </form>
 ```

-Afova will allow you to:
+afova will allow you to:
 - assign attributes to HTML input controls (`required`, `type`, `step`, `pattern`, `min`, `max`, `minlength`, and `maxlength`) to define input validation constraints,
 - style constraint violation messages with your own CSS, and
 - have your own custom internationalized violation messages.